kiwizencode/ANDROID-MVVM-REACTIVEUI/README.md

-# ANDROID-MVVM-REACTIVEUI
+# XAMARIN-ANDROID-MVVM-REACTIVEUI
-This is write-up about my android assignment which is implemented in MVVM style using ReactiveUI.
+This is write-up about my xamain android assignment which is implemented in MVVM pattern using ReactiveUI.